Schleifring Medical Systems Adopts Amper to Leverage the Power of Data

 • Shortening setup and changeover times

-Scheduling jobs more accurately and confidently
+• Scheduling jobs more accurately and confidently

-Reducing lead times, which improves customer satisfaction
+• Reducing lead times, which improves customer satisfaction

-“Now, we’re having daily discussions about performance in ways we weren’t before—it’s changed our culture.”
+“Amper’s OEE system has helped us increase capacity and do more with our existing team," says Morley.
+“Now, we’re having daily discussions about performance in ways we weren’t before.
+It’s changed our culture.”

-And, of course, it allows SMS’s management team to make the data-driven decisions that are so essential to lean manufacturing—and to running a successful operation.
+And, of course, it allows SMS’s management team to make the data-driven decisions that are so essential to Lean Manufacturing—and to running a successful operation.